JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/get_started/index.md

 1. In the first line, typing `]` will bring you to the *Pkg* mode. `add ReinforcementLearning` will install the latest version of `ReinforcementLearning.jl` for you.
 And then remember to press backspace or ^C to get back to the normal mode.
+All examples in this website are built with `ReinforcementLearning` of version {{ fill RL_VERSION}} .
 Note that sometimes you may have an old version installed.
 The reason is that some of the packages you have installed in your current Julia environment have an outdated dependency, resulting in a downgraded install of `ReinforcementLearning.jl`.
 You can confirm it by installing the latest master branch with `] add ReinforcementLearning#master`.
 To solve this problem, you can create a temporary directory and then activate the Julia environment there with `] activate /path/to/tmp/dir`.

 1. `using ReinforcementLearning` will bring the names exported in `ReinforcementLearning` into global scope.
 If this is your first time to run,